openhealthcare/opal/doc/docs/reference/item_service.md

 #### Item.formController

-This is the form controller used by the modal that is opened when you edit this form, allowing custom logic.
-It should be overridden by [a custom angular service](subrecords.md)
+The Angular controller used by the modal that is opened when you edit this item to allow custom logic.

+Defaults to 'EditItemCtrl';